Siroccomeister/f3/docs/blog/posts/day0.md

   - World
 ---

-# Mobile Test day 0
+# Mobile Test Day 0

+This is the intro sections.
+It should be a teaser.
-Here I am trying to figure out how to create a blog. sitting in my virtual test. inserting some pictures.
+Here I am trying to figure out how to create a blog. sitting in my virtual test.
+It should have a nice highlight picture.

+Testing if it looks better by embedding it into a card?
+Or it could also be a tabbed pic.
+Or just a resized/small pic with a defined width.

 ::cards::

 - title: Day 0
   url: https://bikepacking.com/routes/great-divide-mountain-bike-route-gdmbr/
   content: Lorem ipsum dolor sit amet.
+  image: day0/MarocSelfie.jpg

+- title: Day 0
   image: day0/MarocSelfie.jpg

 ::/cards::